bobbycomet/Griffin-Hub/README.md

 ### Dashboard

 The landing page.
-Five at-a-glance gauges (CPU, RAM, GPU, VRAM, temperature), live status from ProcessSentry and Kernel Autotune — the two things running in the background that only Griffin Hub actually knows about — and four simple 60-second history graphs (CPU/RAM/GPU/VRAM).
+Five at-a-glance gauges (CPU, RAM, GPU, VRAM, temperature), live status from ProcessSentry and Kernel Autotune, the two things running in the background that only Griffin Hub actually knows about, and four simple 60-second history graphs (CPU/RAM/GPU/VRAM).
 It's deliberately narrow in scope: no process tree, no network analyzer, no disk analyzer, nothing resembling htop bundled into the app.
 It exists to answer one question — *did clicking that button actually do something* — not to replace a system monitor.
 GPU/VRAM readings currently support NVIDIA (via